shannonjen/wdi_week_8/README.md

 ```
 ###RSpec Cheatsheet

+RSpec in a nutshell

-1. describe, it
+1. `describe, it`
-2. before, after
+2. `before, after`
-3. :each, :all
+3. `:each, :all`
-4. context
+4. `context`
-5. expect().to
+5. `expect().to`
-6. let
+6. `let`

-1. The most basic RSpec structure is an it block embedded in a describe block.
+1. The most basic RSpec structure is an **it** block embedded in a **describe** block.
 From RSpec's documentation: "Rspec uses the words 'describe' and 'it' so we can express concepts like a conversation".
 The describe block gives context (maybe a class, a feature, a method), while the it block is the actual test.
 	ex.
 Testing the new class method (Array.new) and the count instance method (Array.new.count) of the Array class.
 	```ruby
 	describe Array do